 Interestingly, in his psalm (quoted above), David was not staring at his own reflection in the mirror, cooing: “Mirror, mirror on the wall…” He was praising the Creator not the creation.
 His psalm is an expression of worship to God not an ode to his own “specialness”.

 Yes, we are special: created in the very image of God Himself; the focal point of His creation and the principle object of His Fatherly attention and affection.
 (Wow!
 Read that a few times again!)

 What is our application of this wonderful truth?
 Or, said another way, how do we live in the reality of being so special?

 Do we, on the one hand, develop a spirit of entitlement (I’m a King’s kid; I deserve it), wherein we become increasingly bratty in our demands of God, suspicious of any challenges and trials we face, and expect others to revolve around our needs and wants?

 In other words, do you believe that because you’re so special, everybody owes you something?

 (I’m not so foolish to think that we’d actually admit this in so many words.
 If you’re anything like me, then you’re also notorious for giving yourself the benefit of any doubt.
-But as we’re attempting to be honest here, we must “man-up” to the question: do we feel a sense of entitlement?).
+But as we’re attempting to be honest here, we must own up to the question: do we feel a sense of entitlement?).

-Or do we, on the other hand, nurture a spirit of gratitude (I’m a King’s kid; I’m here to serve), realising that our true beauty/potential blossoms as we deny ourselves; when we die to our bent towards a sense of entitlement?
+Or do we, on the other hand, nurture a spirit of gratitude (I’m a King’s kid; I’m here to serve), realising that our true beauty/potential blossoms as we deny ourselves; that is, when we die to our bent towards a sense of entitlement?

 In other words, do you believe that because God has made everyone (and everything) so special, we owe Him everything?